 Nowadays, floating interest rate is becoming more popular and is considered as the first choice of home buyers.
 Even banks and NBFCs are offering home loan interest (floating) at a low and attractive rate.

 Is it possible to shift from Fixed to Floating Interest Rate or vice-versa?

 Yes, it is possible to shift or change from floating to fixed interest rates and vice-versa.
 To shift from fixed to floating interest rates or vice versa, conversion fee of up to 2% of the total loan amount is charged by lenders.

 Loan Prepayment charges: In case you have extra funds and want to pre-pay the balance loan amount, you just need to pay the prepayment penalty that ranges between 2% – 2.50% of the principal outstanding.
 Pre-payment charges may differ from lender to lender.

-- Fixed Interest Rate is preferred by customers who are in their late 40’s as they have decent time in hands before their retirement.
-As they are safe with respect to rise in the interest rate or equated monthly installments (EMIs).
-Moreover, they are no longer debt ridden by this time of their age.
+- Fixed Interest Rate is preferred by customers who are in their late 40’s as they have a decent time in hands before their retirement.
+As they are safe with respect to rise in the interest rate or equated monthly instalments (EMIs).
+Moreover, they are no longer debt-ridden by this time of their age.

-At paisabazaar.com you can check, compare and pick from best available home loan options offered by leading banks and NBFCs.
+At Paisabazaar.com you can check, compare and pick from best available home loan options offered by leading banks and NBFCs.
+You can also check your home loan eligibility.
 There you can pick the type of interest rate whether fixed or floating as per your choice and requirement.
-Also you can check your EMIs as per the selected interest rate type from paisabazaar’s online tool of Home Loan EMI calculator.
+Also, you can check your EMIs as per the selected interest rate type from Paisabazaar’s online tool of Housing Loan EMI calculator.